AmokSolderer/APC/DOC/PinMame.md

 ## Audio boards

-Understanding the audio boards is the second.
+Understanding the audio boards is the second task at hand.
 Again I expect this to be easy for games prior to System 11, but it took me roughly a week before I was satified with the sounds of my Pinbot.
 Of course I started from scratch, so it's going to be easier for the next one doing this, but System 11 features various audio boards and I don't know how much they differ from the Pinbot's.
-For this reason I'm going to maintain a list here where all PinMame relevant information about the various systems are listed.
+For this reason I'm going to maintain a second list here where all PinMame relevant information about the various systems are listed.

 ### System 11